 No small task: addressing cyber issues in harsh environments

 The Department of Defense has a great need for high-performance computing modernization.
 Current operations – including everything from training to navigation and defense/attack to C4ISR – are often performed off-grid, out of any high-speed cellular coverage.
 TIER, a team from Christopher Columbus High School in Miami, FL, developed the Mini BlackBox to address this modernization need.
 It allows people to access high-performance computing in difficult operating and/or harsh environments – whether the location is a Navy ship, a desert tent or a shelter in the Arctic.
 The product consists of a process and an internal design theme that allows computing components to operate at peak efficiency within an enclosure designed to endure outdoor or underwater conditions.
-TIER took first place in the Cyber-Security category at the Conrad Challenge being named a Pete Conrad Scholar.
+TIER took first place in the Cyber-Security category at the Conrad Challenge and its members were named Pete Conrad Scholars.
 All of the team members joined forces to create Northern Leap, a company dedicated to creating innovative and disruptive products.
-Northern Leap is currently pursuing a major capital investment opportunity, which when secured, will allow them to test multiple prototypes of Mini BlackBox and explore other new manufacturing solutions to achieve the highest product effectiveness.
+Northern Leap is currently pursuing a major capital investment opportunity which, when secured, will allow them to test multiple prototypes of Mini BlackBox and explore other new manufacturing solutions to achieve the highest product effectiveness.

 “There are very few events such as the Conrad Challenge, which aggregates high school students developing industry-changing innovations.
 The connections and valuable insight gained at the event have definitely sent our company into directions we never would have foreseen.”